 Sometimes, it takes just a few simple touches to make the presentation of the baked goodie rival those that you can go out and buy.

 Here are some quick and easy tips for creating beautiful baked goods:

 1. Consider the shape of the bread.

 Bread dough really is not that difficult to prepare.
 I cheap and use a bread machine, but even without it, you can follow a few simple steps to pull together a great tasting dough.

 Take it one step further and shape the dough into something a little more interesting.
 Butterhorns are super easy to roll and cinnamon twists are simple to braid.
-And thanks to Tammy’s great video tutorial, I can now whip up kaiser-shaped hamburger buns without much thought at all.
+And thanks to some bread shaping videos, I can now whip up kaiser-shaped hamburger buns without much thought at all.